Telfair Square

 Its central location makes this square an ideal jumping-off point for exploring Savannah's historic district.
 It's a popular meeting spot for ghost tours and walking explorations through the city.

 The tranquil environment makes it fantastic for walking your dog or just taking a moment to catch your breath during a day of sightseeing.
-If you get hungry or thirsty, there are several nearby establishments - you can bring a snack or drink to enjoy on one of the square's benches while taking in the local atmosphere and quiet beauty of the area.
+If you get hungry or thirsty, there are several nearby establishments - you can bring a snack or drink to enjoy on one of the square's benches while taking in the local atmosphere.

 All Features & Facilities